 Get a Free Book Value

-Obtaining a free mobile home book value is one way to get a quick understanding of how to price the home if you’re looking to sell.
+Obtaining a free mobile home value report is one way to get a quick understanding of how to price the home if you’re looking to sell.
 The book value regards the make, model, and year of a mobile home.
 It provides an average value based on this information.
 If your home happens to be “average” and is located in an average market, then maybe the book value will work well for you.
 Half of the mobile homes like yours will be worth more than the number you get.
 The other half will be worth less.
 What you’re buying is an average value for the make and model of your home.

 Realistically, either your home, community, or market is likely to be unique in some way.
 Therefore, book value may not provide you with the most helpful pricing information.

 Search MHVillage for Mobile Home Prices

 MHVillage has more than 32,000 manufactured homes for sale across the nation.
 Do a little research by using the MHVillage search feature.
 You can select all of the criteria, from geography to floorplan, and find the homes that are most like yours.
 For instance, if you have a 40×48’ 2006 Palm Harbor in an Orlando retirement community, there are similar homes in the MHVillage listings.
 Searches that meet these criteria will reveal that homes are selling for about $130,000.